nikitabhargava/MLCS_Project_2018/README.md

-    The firm embeddings matrix after running the script FirmEmbeddingsModel.py saves the matrix in the same path from where data is present.
+    The firm embeddings matrix after running the script FirmEmbeddingsModel.py saves the matrix in the same path in which data is present.
 This matrix will be used by FirmEmbeddings/VisualizeFirmsEmbeddings.ipynb to visualize the embeddings.
 This notebook contains the Tsne plots for category 6, 7 and combines cases.
 It also contains the embeddings visualization against industries of the firms, ranking of the firms, states in which they lie.
 The